Schools

 The NJ DOE kicked the matter to an Administrative Law judge.

-MIDDLETOWN, NJ — Seven Middletown parents asked the New Jersey Department of Education to halt the three school closings, but the state referred the matter to an Administrative Law judge, the parents' lawyer said Thursday.
+MIDDLETOWN, NJ — Seven parents asked the New Jersey Department of Education to halt the closing of three schools in Middletown, but the state referred the matter to an Administrative Law judge, the parents' lawyer said Thursday.

 Administrative law judges rule on disputes within state agencies, such as school districts.